The Chess World, 1866

 set of at least 6 problems (3×#3 + 2×#4 + #5) (3 pr.).

-The problems are to be sent one at a time with a least one month between each contribution.
-The copyright of the problems will be the property of the proprietors of Chess World, without whose express permission they are not to be published elsewhere.
+The problems were to be sent one at a time with a least one month between each contribution.
+The copyright of the problems would be the property of the proprietors of Chess World, without whose express permission they could not to be published elsewhere.

-The problems are to be sent one at a time with a least one month between each contribution.
-The copyright of the problems will be the property of the proprietors of Chess World, without whose express permission they are not to be published elsewhere.
+The problems were to be sent one at a time with a least one month between each contribution.
+The copyright of the problems would be the property of the proprietors of Chess World, without whose express permission they could not to be published elsewhere.

 J: